-Approving committee/post: Executive Board Minute reference and date of approval: EB/11/24/8 Document owner: Academic Services - Research Support Key contact(s): Barbara Pittam, Rebecca Cook, Yuen-Li Chung Consulted with: Named Person Equality Impact Assessment Outcome: Positive impact Last review date: 12/11/2024 Next review date: 11/11/2028 Changes since last review: I. Modifications to align with the updated 2023 UKRIO Procedure for the Investigation of Misconduct in Research (version 2.0)
+Approving committee/post: Executive Board Minute reference and date of approval: EB/11/24/8 Document owner: Academic Services - Research Support Key contact(s): Barbara Pittam, Rebecca Cook, Yuen-Li Chung Consulted with: Named Person Equality Impact Assessment Outcome: Positive impact Last review date: 12/11/2024 Next review date: 11/11/2028 Changes since last review: 01/07/2025: A new Nominated Alternate has been named (Annex 9).
+04/06/2025: Addition of the retention schedule in Section 2.3.5.
+12/11/2024: This procedure has been updated following the released of the revised UK Research Integrity Office (UKRIO) Procedure for the Investigation of Misconduct in Research (version 2.0).
+The major changes include the adaption of the various stages of the procedure and the introduction of the appeal process.
+The main stages of the procedure are now the receipt of allegations stage, initial investigation stage and the full investigation stage.
+A new Nominated Alternate has been named.